cplaursen/cplaursen.github.io/index.md

-I am a Computer Science BEng, graduated from the University of York.
+I am a Computer Science BSc, graduated from the University of York.

 My interests include programming language theory and formal methods.